Seyoooo/SMLlab/README.md

 ### 2.5 Wine prediction monitor app

 You can find the monitor app [here](https://huggingface.co/spaces/PiJul/WineMonitor).
+It displays the last prediction made by the daily batch inference routine running on `Github`, the recent inference as well as a confusion matrix.